Careers360 Logo

 So, students who scored between 15 and 60 = 30 - 6 = 24

-4. Representation-based Venn Diagram
+4. Representation-Based Venn Diagram

-In this type of Venn diagram, a Venn diagram will be given with different geometrical shapes indicating different categories with one or more than one number in each figure.
+In this type of Venn diagram, a Venn diagram will be given with different geometrical shapes indicating different categories with one or more than one numbers in each figure.
 In this, we have to identify how many persons belong to different categories according to the given conditions.
 Let’s understand the concept with the help of Venn diagram examples with solutions.

 Example: In the given figure, how many people like cricket and tennis?